line/abc-user-feedback/apps/api/README.md

-# ABC User Feedback Server
+# ABC User Feedback Backend

-ABC User Feedback Server is the main component that provides critical back-end functionality to support the operation of the platform.

-The server is built with the following awesome open source technologies: Node.js, NestJS, Typeorm, and many more.
+ABC User Feedback Backend provides API and its related operations.
+It is built with Node.js, NestJS, Typeorm, and many more.

 ## Setup